 As families make plans to pay the college bill, many consider private education loans as one way to help cover the cost.
 Deciding to borrow a loan for educational expenses is a significant decision, never to be taken lightly.
 Here at MEFA, we continually speak to families about wise borrowing and minimizing debt.
-As we’ve chatted with prospective college students and their parents over the past few weeks, we’ve fielded many questions related to the details of private education loans.
-We present to you this morning our FAQs on that topic.
+As we've chatted with prospective college students and their parents, we've fielded many questions related to the details of private education loans.
+We present to you our FAQs on that topic.

 - Should we apply for a loan for one year or for four years?

 While we encourage families to think about how to finance a college education over four years, you should apply for a loan based on what you need for one academic year, taking into consideration the annual college costs, the financial aid received, and your own family's resources.
 Colleges will divide your loan amount between the fall and spring semesters.
 A loan application is required for every year you need a loan.

 - How do you know what size loan to ask for?
 And is there a cap?

 After calculating what you'll owe the college for the academic year (MEFA's College Cost Calculator can help with that), determine how much you can cover with other resources, such as savings and current income.
 You'll then have an idea of what you'll need to borrow in a loan.
 Remember to consider indirect costs, such as books and travel expenses.
 You are eligible to borrow up to the total Cost of Attendance minus any financial aid received, though only borrow exactly what you need.

 - Who is the borrower on private loans?